j13343sh/Rune-Factory-Inheritance-Research/articles/Candidate-Count-Model.md

 The Candidate Count Model is an observation-based research model that explains inheritance success probability through the number of valid candidate combinations.

-Rather than describing a single inheritance mechanic, this model provides a common conceptual framework for understanding multiple inheritance-related phenomena observed in Rune Factory equipment inheritance.
+Rather than describing a single inheritance mechanic, this model may provide a common conceptual framework for understanding multiple inheritance-related phenomena observed in Rune Factory equipment inheritance.

 It serves as the conceptual research root for many inheritance-related studies included in this repository.